Goodnight, Irene: Covers

 After the Weavers' success, many other artists released versions of the song, some of which were commercially successful in several genres.
 Frank Sinatra's cover, released a month after the Weavers', lasted nine weeks on the Billboard magazine Best Seller chart on July 10, peaking at #5.
 Later that same year, Ernest Tubb and Red Foley had a number 1 country music record with the song, and the Alexander Brothers, Dennis Day and Jo Stafford released versions which made the Best Seller chart, peaking at number 26, number 17 and number 9 respectively.
 Moon Mullican had a number 5 country hit with it in 1950, and a version by Paul Gayten and his Orchestra reached number 6 on the Billboard R&B chart in the same year.

 On the Cash Box chart, where all available versions were combined in the standings, the song reached a peak position of number 1 on September 2, 1950, and lasted at number 1 for 13 weeks.

+Raffi sang the song on his 1979 children's album The Corner Grocery Store, but with modified lyrics about where different animals sleep.

 The song was the basis for the 1950 parody called "Please Say Goodnight to the Guy, Irene" by Ziggy Talent.
 It also inspired the 1954 "answer" record "Wake Up, Irene" by Hank Thompson, a No. 1 on Billboard's country chart.

+Tom Waits's cover was included on Orphans: Brawlers, Bawlers and Bastards; Keith Richards covered it on his third solo album, Crosseyed Heart.

+Moxy Früvous sang the chorus of the song in the middle of "The Drinking Song", a track from their 1993 album, Bargainville.